Horses near the Park

 Bolton's Philadelphia car Works specialized in streetcars, here pulled by a spirited duo of horses.
 This location is now the CVS in the Dalian.

 Horses were the primary means of local transportation in the 19th century, whether hauling passengers, coal, iron, ice, trash or milk.
-According to the 1890 census, there were 618,660 horses and 29,325 mules in Philadelphia, at a time when the human population of Philadelphia was just over one million.
+Estimates put the number of horses and mules stabled in Philadelphia in 1900 at 50,000.
 In our neighborhood there are a few remnants of this horse era.

 A marble carriage step along the curb at 2036 Spring Garden Street.

-These were used to allow a more delicate entry into your personal carriage.
+These were used to allow a more delicate entry into one's personal carriage.

 Boot-scrapers on either side of the steps at 1937 and 1939 Spring Garden Street.